The Grief Prophecy is the

 present and there is no weakness to be found on this album.

-and deathlike melody.
-The song is carried by a mid-paced thrash riff and Jon's poisonous vocals take your mind beyond reality.
+melancholy and deathlike melody.
+The song is carried by a mid-paced thrash riff and Jon's poisonous vocals take your mind

-The song then speeds back up as the freezing fury of Black Metal is unleashed once more, in full force.
-This single melody
+beyond reality.
+The song then speeds back up as the freezing fury of black metal is unleashed once more, in full force.
+This

-the listener into the abyss once more.
-Also worth noting, perhaps, is the backing vocalist, Erik "Legion" Hagstedt.
+returns to carry the listener into the abyss once more.
+Also worth noting, perhaps, is the backing vocalist, Erik "Legion"

 Nearing the end of the album, we have one of my personal favorite Dissection songs,